 Note To Mortgage Borrowers

 A CAIVRS screening by a third party public search company is done on all mortgage borrowers.
-This does not apply for non-borrowing spouses.
-Any debt to government such as federal student loans in default will disqualify borrowers from government loans.
+This does not apply to non-borrowing spouses.
+Any debt to the government such as federal student loans in default will disqualify borrowers from government loans.